 To be compliant with the Data Protection Act 2018, we need to have a legal basis through which we may hold and process your data.
 Having completed the relevant assessments, Friends of the Earth is using legitimate interest as our legal basis for all postal communication, and for telecommunications.
 For email and text messaging our legal basis for processing will be consent.

 Sharing your data

 We will never sell your details to other organisations.

 If you’ve given your specific consent for us to share your data, we may share your contact details with your local Friends of the Earth group, or if your home address is in Scotland, Friends of the Earth Scotland.

-If you sign a petition which involves a hand in, for example a petition to be handed in to the government, it may be necessary to include some contact details on the petition hand in.
+If you sign a petition which involves a hand-in, for example a petition to be handed in to the government, it may be necessary to include some contact details on the petition hand-in.
 These details will not be shared further.
-Otherwise we would only disclose your data if we are obliged to do so by law.
+We would only disclose your data if we are obliged to do so by law.

 We will sometimes use approved third party partner agencies to process information on our behalf, such as a mailing house to post communications to supporters.
 Third parties with which we share your information are only authorised to use that information to fulfil their contractual obligations to us.
 They are not permitted to use it for any other purpose.
 We retain full responsibility for how your personal information is used and we conduct comprehensive checks on these companies before we work with them and periodically throughout the duration of our relationship.
 See a non-exhaustive list of our third party data processors.

 The accuracy of your information is important to us.
 If you change your home or email address, or if any of the other information we hold is inaccurate or changes in any way, or even if you simply wish to check that the data you have shared with us is up to date, please contact us on 0800 581 051 or use our contact form.